 If pilot demonstrations of new technologies/business models are successful, the government aims to further implement the regulatory reforms

 A dedicated office for this is set up to ease the application process

 Law took effect in June 2018

-- 13 projects/125 applications in the field of IoT, online medical consultation, fintech and mobility have been approved (as of December 2019)
+- 15 projects/133 approvals in the field of IoT, online medical consultation, fintech and mobility (as of May 2020)

 NATIONAL STRATEGIC SPECIAL ZONES

 Selected regions have the privilege of carrying out advanced structural reform in the hope of turning successful test cases into touchstones for nationwide implementation.

 - 1st automated bus driving test conducted on a public road in Semboku City (November 2016)